This post explores the notion of toxic personality traits, ghosting, gaslighting, and narcissism.

 - Passive aggression.
 These people smile beautifully with an undercurrent of anger that is disconcerting.

 - Narcissism.
 These people see all others as an audience for their ego.
 It’s a one-way exchange that is exhausting.
+They have no ability to identify ways their behavior affects others.

 I’ve combed the web and my psych texts to comprise a list of 20 common toxic personality traits.
 If you want to learn more, please visit the Further Reading section at the end of the post.